-INTRODUCTION: Abnormal uterine bleeding (AUB) is adolescent girls' most common gynecologic complaint.
-This study aimed to determine the diagnostic and management differences between those with/without heavy menstrual bleeding.
+INTRODUCTION: Abnormal uterine bleeding (AUB) is the most common gynecologic complaint in adolescent girls.
+The aim of this study was to identify the diagnostic and management differences between those with/without heavy menstrual bleeding.

 METHODS: Retrospective data was collected from adolescents aged 10-19 years, diagnosed with AUB.
 Adolescents with known bleeding disorders at admission were excluded.
 All girls were classified according to the degree of anemia; group 1 had heavy bleeding [hemoglobin (Hb) <10 g/dL] and group 2 had moderate or mild bleeding (Hb >10 g/dL).
 Admission and follow-up characteristics were compared between the two groups.

 RESULTS: The cohort consisted of 79 girls with a mean age of 14.3±1.8 years and mean age of menarche of 11.9±1.4 years, with 85% experiencing menstrual irregularity in the two years after menarche, rising to 95.3% in group 1 (p<0.01).
 Anovulation was evident in 80% of the cohort.
 Of these 79 girls, 13 (16.5%) had polycystic ovary syndrome and two (2.5%) had structural anomalies (uterus didelphys).
 Three girls (group 1, n=2) had previously undiagnosed clotting factor VII deficiency; no other clotting deficiencies were diagnosed.
 Nineteen of 34 (56%) with personal (n=2)/family history of thrombosis had MTHFR mutation.
 None had venous thromboembolism during follow-up of >6 months.